-Just as there are things you need to do to protect yourself and baby, there are also a few things you need to remember to avoid when working during pregnancy.
+Just as there are things you need to do to protect yourself and your baby, there are also a few things you need to remember to avoid when you are working during pregnancy.

-- Don’t hang out near construction, painting or cleaning.
+- Don't be around construction, painting or cleaning.
 Often offices will undergo some sort of maintenance, which may include cleaning and painting.
-Paint and chemical fumes are not safe for baby.
+Paint and chemical fumes are not safe for your baby.